 Women shop for men on the internet like they shop for anything else.
 For a man to have a chance in that environment, he must be spectacular.
 Most men are not spectacular.

 It happens pretty much every day now, sometimes more than once.
-I'll out walking the neighborhood, maybe with my dog, and encounter a woman coming down the sidewalk toward me.
+I'll be out walking the neighborhood, maybe with my dog.
+At some point I encounter a woman coming down the sidewalk toward me.
 If she doesn't cross the street, which they do about half the time, she studiously avoids eye contact.
-At the moment of closest approach she looks off to the side, actively thwarting any possibility of contact while wearing an expression of annoyance, as though she had suddenly detected an unpleasant odor.
+At the moment of closest approach she looks off to the side, actively thwarting any possibility of interaction while wearing an expression of annoyance, as though she had detected an unpleasant odor.
 She might as well be waving a sign: Do NOT approach.

 I'm no troll.
 I'm a nice-looking guy, non-creepy, older but still capable of turning the occasional head.
 When I was younger I did not lack for female companions.

 This is a classic case of disparate impact.
-For those with an edge, meaning Chads and basically any woman 4 or better, the online dating scene is a banquet.
-But for any male 7 or less, it's a desert.
+For any male rating 7 or less, it's a desert.
+But for those with an edge, meaning Chads and pretty much any woman rating 4 or better, the online dating scene is a banquet.

 People treat romantic interest from young men as pathological.
 They are criticized no matter what they do.
 If they don't approach women, they are criticized.
 If they do approach women they are criticized.
 Do we really expect young men to act on romantic interest then?
 Behavior is all about incentives and the culture is telling men to leave women alone.
 And that is exactly what the men are doing